ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

-Now that we determined how we ideally want session resumption features to be configured we should take a look at a popular web servers and proxies to see whether that is even supported, starting with Apache.
+Now that we determined how we ideally want session resumption features to be configured we should take a look at a popular web servers and proxies to see whether that is supported, starting with Apache.

-### Configuring Session IDs
+### Configuring the Session Cache

 The Apache HTTP Server offers the
 [SSLSessionCache directive](http://httpd.apache.org/docs/trunk/mod/mod_ssl.html#sslsessioncache)